Cornell-MAE-UG/fa25-portfolio-susannaufr/_projects/2025-engrd-2210-portfolio.md

   <img src="{{ '/assets/images/dyno-setup.png' | relative_url }}" alt="Dynamometer setup" style="max-width:100%; height:auto;">
 </div>

-The maximum torque was determined to be around 18 ft-lb, and powerband was determined to be at 3000 rpm.
+The maximum torque was determined to be around 18 ft-lb, and the powerband was determined to be at 3000 rpm.

-With this information, we repeat the previous calculations to find the work output and heat input of the 10HP cycle.
-From the previously derived equation for cycle work:
+With this information, we repeat the previous calculations to find the work output and heat input for the 10HP configuration.
+Using the previously derived expression:

 $$
 W_{\text{cyc}} = 4\pi\tau
-= 4\pi \cdot 24.405\,\text{Nm}
+= 4\pi \cdot 24.405\,\text{N}\cdot\text{m}
 = 306.62\,\text{J}
 $$

-And using the definition of thermal efficiency once more:
+And using the definition of thermal efficiency:

 $$
 Q_{\text{in}} = \frac{W_{\text{cyc}}}{\eta}